In this video, I wanted to go through the best neck pain relief exercise; the Chin Tuck.

 I will get Andrea to demonstrate.

 Neck pain is a common issue for people.
-You have probably experienced it yourself in varying degrees.
+You have probably experienced it yourself to varying degrees.
 You may have had a slightly sore neck or may have seriously kinked it and been unable to move properly for days.
 The exercise in this post not only helps with neck pain once you have it, but it strengthens the deep neck muscles that will help prevent you from getting more neck pain.
 When these muscles are strong, you will hold your head in better alignment with your spine and be less likely to injure your neck.

 Sitting, looking at your laptop, looking at your phone, driving- all of these bring your head forward and strain your neck.
 If you do any of those things you should try this exercise.
 This exercise helps reverse this forward head posture and eliminate neck pain.